-The summary historical consolidated financial statements of the Company (Successor entity) are set forth below as of and for the six months ended June 30, 201 and June 30, 2012, as of and for the year ended December 31, 2012, as of December 31, 2011, for the period May 19, 2011 (date of inception) through December 31, 2013.
+The summary historical consolidated financial statements of the Company (Successor entity) are set forth below as of and for the six months ended June 30, 201 and June 30, 2012, as of and for the year ended December 31, 2012, as of December 31, 2011, for the period May 19, 2011 (date of inception) through December 31, 2011 and for the period May 19, 2011 (date of inception) through June 30, 2013.
 The summary financial information presented is derived from our audited or unaudited interim consolidated financial statements included elsewhere in this prospectus.